Aqovia/Aqovia.PactProducerVerifier/README.md

 * An Action<string> - this is used so the output of the pact test is outputted to the test results (in XUnit in this example)
 * The branch this code is in.
 This is used locally, but if running on the build server it uses the environment variable "ComponentBranch"
 * The maximum branch name length (optional)

+## Sample
+A sample is included in the source - in the samples folder.
+Update the PactBrokerUri configuration setting to the uri of the broker your using.